 Things to Do

 One of the most charming aspects of living in Franklin is its revitalized downtown district.
 Centered around the bustling Main Street, this 16-block area offers an authentic historic feel blended with modern, eclectic touches.

 Franklin’s solid roster of eateries and cafes includes a variety of establishments that specialize in fresh, upscale takes on Americana and Southern cuisine, such as 55 South, Gray’s on Main and the Red Pony Restaurant.
 Another establishment that is beloved by the community is the historic Franklin Theatre, an 80-year-old movie house that was recently updated and restored to serves as both a place to watch the latest movies as well as host live music events.

 Shopping is also one of the big draws to Franklin, home of the newly renovated Cool Springs Galleria, as well as many other fine retail and specialty stores in the area.
-If you are in the mood to see a movie, head on over to Carmike Thoroughbred 20 and maybe catch your favorite movie in IMAX 3D.
+If you are in the mood for dinner and a movie, head on over to AMC DINE-IN Throughbred 20 and maybe catch your favorite film in IMAX 3D.